Date: 22/01/2009

 The first troops to be stationed in the village were British.
 The memory fades after 65 years so I cannot remember the regiment.
 There was a section under canvas in the small field in front of the church,the lads who lived in the lane wasted no time in getting to know them,I remember going into one of the tents and asking if any of the men came from Suffolk,where my parents came from---it turned out most of them did!
 I promptly asked if any of them would like to meet my parents and have a cup of tea.
 My Mum was most surprised when I landed up on the doorstep with three thirsty soldiers.
 It turned out that my Father knew some of their families,we befriended several of them for the short time that they were there.

-By now, Mr,Tyler had become ill and eventually took to his bed.We always got on very well together and Mrs.Tyler treated me like a son.One day I was called to
+By now, Mr,Tyler had become ill and eventually took to his bed.We always got on very well together and Mrs.Tyler treated me like a son.One day I was called to the Boss's bedside and he told me sadly that he could no longer keep me on,he thanked me for my services and we said goodbye.Shortly after this,he died.

 I had nothing to do at weekends now but after enjoying this for a short while,Baker Skuse's roundsman,Mr.Low,asked me if I would like to help him on a Saturday delivering bread and cakes to the local villages,all for the princely sum of 2/6 [12 1/2p].a bit of a comedown!
 In the morning we set out in a yellow Ford van with very little in the way of brakes, as we found out one morning when we met another car on a narrow bridge just outside Bampton,nothing too serious but Mr.Low paid more attention for the rest of the morning.
+Our morning round took us as far as Chimney,on the way back we would stop in Bampton and Mr. Low would disappear into a pub for what seemed to be ages.l sometimes had a bag of crisps if I was lucky.
+After lunch we would do Clanfield with a horse drawn van,the horse knew every stop,and no problem with brakes!

 The Plough was owned by a Mr.Harris,he looked like an American film producer with his heavy horn rimmed glasses and his flash Terraplane Hudson car.He had a son a bit younger than me and sometimes he was allowed to play with us and we were allowed in to his garden but never his house.Mr.Harris also had two gorgeous blond daughters,twins called Muriel and Dolores,they were somewhat older than their brother and we were not allowed to play with them!